 There are no hard requirements.
-But it will be assumed that students have mastered basic financial concepts and have already taken math courses such as calculus and linear algebra.
+But it will be assumed that students have mastered basic financial concepts such as portfolio, short selling, CAPM, etc. and have already taken math courses such as calculus and linear algebra.
 Stochastic calculus is recommended but not required.
 This course might partially overlap with several other courses provided by PHBS, such as Stochastic Finance, Investment, Financial Modelling, Financial Risk Management, and Asset Valuation Theory.
 But we will focus uniquely on derivatives, and we will see lots of real-world price data.